 Ultra-small-scale landscaping helps too.
 Anyone with a windowsill or a garden patch can aid the bees by planting flowers, trees, and shrubs.
 Avoiding pesticides should be obvious; not mowing down dandelions or yanking out flowering weeds does excellent service too.

 Roadsides are another area that could use less primping.
 Not mowing them as regularly would actually provide far more pollinator forage than urban meadows.

 Suddenly, in a “woke” moment for nature, people are starting to understand that bees are vital.
-In fact, pollinators affect 35% of the world’s agricultural output.
-They impact the volumes, commercial and nutritional quality, and, most importantly, the sustained production of 87 of the top 100+ human food crops.
+Pollinators affect 35% of the world’s agricultural output.
+They impact the commercial and nutritional quality, the volumes, and the sustained production of 87 of the top 100+ human food crops.

 Urban beekeeping is buzzing

 There was a time when hipsters would take butchering classes and nurture sourdough starters to cultivate a back-to-basics lifestyle.
 These days, people are turning to urban beekeeping, be it to bring a bit of farming spirit into the city sprawl or as a concerted effort to do something for the environment.
 The COVID-19 pandemic has given the practice a further boost as cooped up cosmopolites search for safe outdoor activities.